williamFalcon/DeepRLHacks/README.md

       - Add entropy bonus.
     - How to measure entropy.
       - For most policies can compute entropy analytically.
-        - If continuous usually using a Gaussian so can compute differential entropy.
+        - If continuous, it's usually a Gaussian, so can compute differential entropy.

 2. Look at KL divergence
     - Look at size of updates in terms of KL divergence.